Nik-Mouz/nikolas-mouzourides-website/blogs/Hosting a Static Website on AWS/blog.md

 Let get started!

 ## S3
-The first task is to create an S3 Bucket to contain our static website files.
+The first task is to create an S3 Bucket to contain your static website files.
 "Amazon Simple Storage Service (Amazon S3) is storage for the internet.
 You can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere on the web."

 * Log into the AWS Console, select Services in the top navigation bar, (be blown away by the monstrous drop down menu that has appeared), and select S3.
 * To create a bucket, click the Create Bucket button, this will open a modal.
-* Enter into the name field the domain name we want our website to be accessible from e.g. `example.com`, S3 Bucket names must be globally unique.
+* Enter into the name field the domain name we want your website to be accessible from e.g. `example.com`, S3 Bucket names must be globally unique.
 * Then select a region from the dropdown, you want your bucket to reside in.
 I personally recommend EU (Ireland) as this region is powered by renewable energy.
 * Click next.
 Then next again.
 We aren't interested in configuring encryption, versioning or logs at this moment.
 * Next up, untick the checkbox that says "Block all public access".
-By default S3 Buckets are private which is probably a good idea as a default except we want ours to be public so people can see our website content.
+By default S3 Buckets are private which is probably a good idea as a default except we want yours to be public so people can see your website content.
 * Click Next.
 * Finally select Create Bucket.

-We have ourselves an S3 Bucket!
-Next up we want to configure our Bucket as a website.
+You have yourself an S3 Bucket!
+Next up we want to configure your Bucket as a website.

 * Open the Bucket we just created and we'll be greeted with a tabbed screen,
 * Select the Properties tab.